-Name

-Telephone number

-Machine type and model

-Serial number

-Registration number (when you receive one)

-Date of purchase
+Registrationnumbe (when you receive Date of purchase

-- description of the problem
+- · description of the problem

-- exact wording of any error messages
+- · exact wording of any error messages

 - system hardware and software configuration information for your system

-If your call is not covered by 30 day "Up and Running" support or the Limited Warranty, you may be required to provide a major credit card number for support.
-You will not be billed if it is determined that your call is covered under the "Up and Running" support or the Limited Warranty.
+If your call is not covered by 30-day "Up and Running" support or the Limited Warranty, you may be required to provide a major credit card number for support.
+You will not be billed if it is determined that your call is covered under the "Up and Running" support or the IBM hardware product warranty.